Is a heat pump the right choice for your home? A comprehensive guide

 -

-Check the municipal plans : Ask your municipality if there are plans to connect your district to a heating network.
-This can influence your decision to purchase a heat pump or not.
+Check municipal plans : Check with your municipality to see if there are any plans to connect your neighborhood to a heating network.
+This may influence your decision about whether or not to purchase a heat pump.

 -